 Here’s the offensive picture:

 The Doctor Weighs In is a medical news site.
 We write about health topics that affect our readers.
 One such topic is the common affliction of pain.
 Here was our first attempt to boost a story about how to prepare for a visit with your doctor to evaluate a painful condition.
 Risque, no?

 We tried switching the picture to one that seemed tamer, but no luck:

 We gave up on getting this valuable story that could have helped many people boosted to a broader audience.
 And, since that time, we have become extremely cautious about what we try to boost – self-censoring to spare us the time and trouble of getting rejected by Mother FB!

 I realize that my examples are not nearly as egregious as when Facebook censored an iconic picture from the Vietnam war because it showed a nude child.
 The child was nude because she had had her clothes burned off by napalm and she was running down a road crying—that is hardly pornography.

-Why I am so worried about this is that Facebook is now BIG MEDIA.
+Why I am so worried about this is that Facebook is GLOBAL BIG MEDIA.
 This is where billions of people are getting their news.
 It is one thing to have algorithms that screen for things like childhood nudity.
 It is quite another when you act on those algorithms and then try to justify the resulting censorship by using nonsense like what they sent to us.